 The State Health Insurance Assistance Program (SHIP)

 Medicare and Medicaid counseling services are provided to those becoming eligible for Medicare through age or disability.
 We make understanding your choices easier and can assist those who qualify in applying for benefits that will help pay premiums and in some cases, co-payments and deductibles.
-NARCOG trained counselors assisted over 2,000 individuals during the annual Open Enrollment period (October 15 - December 7) in 2017 saving them over $1,000,000 in premiums and co-payments in 2018.
+NARCOG trained counselors assisted 1,938 individuals during the annual Open Enrollment period (October 15 - December 7) in 2021, saving them $1,249,946 in premiums and co-payments for 2022.

 Assistance with medications for those uninsured, underinsured or in the coverage gap of Medicare is also available through this program.
 Individuals are screened by counselors and connected with patient assistance programs offered through drug manufacturers.

 Many drug manufacturers have expanded their Patient Assistance Programs during the pandemic.
 Call 256-355-4515, ext.
 247 to speak to our SenioRx Coordinator.